schwitters/swmodelreader/README.md

 This Project attempts to read data from SolidWorks 2015 Files.

-There are two implementations provided. .NET and Java.
+There are two implementations available :  .NET and Java.

 Current Status :

 Java implementation allows you to extract streams from SLDXXX files.

 ```Java